awslabs/aws-sdk-swift/reference/0.x/AWSApplicationInsights/ApplicationInsightsClientProtocol.md

 func deleteApplication(input: DeleteApplicationInput, completion: @escaping (ClientRuntime.SdkResult<DeleteApplicationOutputResponse, DeleteApplicationOutputError>) -> Void)
 ```

-### deleteComponent(input:​completion:​)
+### deleteComponent(input:completion:)

 Ungroups a custom component.
-When you ungroup custom components, all applicable
-monitors that are set up for the component are removed and the instances revert to their standalone status.
+When you ungroup custom components, all applicable monitors that are set up for the component are removed and the instances revert to their standalone status.

 ``` swift
 func deleteComponent(input: DeleteComponentInput, completion: @escaping (ClientRuntime.SdkResult<DeleteComponentOutputResponse, DeleteComponentOutputError>) -> Void)
 ```

-### deleteLogPattern(input:​completion:​)
+### deleteLogPattern(input:completion:)

 Removes the specified log pattern from a LogPatternSet.